Making Sense of Upholstery Cleaning Codes

 Search Blog

-If you’re in the market for a new sofa or chair, or about to reupholster a piece of furniture, you have to choose your furniture, you have to choose your fabric not only based on its color, texture, pattern and weave, but also on your lifestyle.
-How easy will it be to clean the fabric you’re considering?
-I know this not just because it’s my job to understand fabrics, but because my sweet little toddler recently decided to grab my cup of leftover cold coffee and spill it on my new sofa. #NewMomLessons
+I know how important this is not just because it’s my job as an interior designer to understand fabrics, but because my sweet little toddler recently decided to grab my cup of leftover cold coffee and spill it on my new sofa. #NewMomLessons 🙄

 I learned two things from this:

 When *your* toddler gets her hands on your coffee and spills it on your new sofa, or your cat throws up on your favorite chair, will you be able to make it look new again?
-The cleaning code on the fabric you choose will have a lot to do with the answer, but what do the letters (W, S, SW, or X) even mean?
+The cleaning code on the fabric you choose will have a lot to do with the answer, but what do the letters (W, S, SW, or X) mean, and how can you know which one you’re getting?

 W = “WATER”